-The Corporation is authorized to issue up to \$4.7 billion in bonds plus an amount necessary to fund a capital reserve, costs of issuance and a limited amount of capitalized interest.
+The Corporation is authorized to issue up to \$4.7 billion in bonds in order to finance certain local assistance payments plus an amount necessary to fund a capital reserve, costs of issuance and up to six months of capitalized interest.
+Issuance of the bonds eliminated the need for the State's annual short-term borrowing.
 As of March 31, 1998, the Corporation had issued bonds equal to its authorized amount.
 Under existing law, any future issuance of bonds by the Corporation may be for refunding purposes only.